 One Man’s Trash will be book 1 of The

 Failed Heretic Doms series.
-It’ll be released sometime between mid September and early November of 2017.
-Exact release date to be determined.
+It’ll be released November 13, 2017.
 Cover art coming soon.

 For more details about how this came to be, and what the rest of the series will look like, see below.